 Navicular disease is one of the most common causes of chronic forelimb lameness in the athletic horse but is essentially unknown in ponies and donkeys.
-Navicular disease is a chronic degenerative condition of the navicular bone that involves: 1) loss of the medullary architecture (with subsequent synovial invagination), 2) bone sclerosis combined with damage to the fibrocartilage on the flexor surface of the bone, 3) traumatic fibrillation of deep digital flexor tendon from contact with the damaged flexor surface of the bone with adhesion formation between the tendon and bone, and 4) enthesiophyte formation on the proximal and distal borders of the bone.
+Navicular disease is a chronic degenerative condition of the navicular bone that involves 1) focal loss of the medullary architecture (with subsequent synovial invagination), 2) medullary sclerosis combined with damage to the fibrocartilage on the flexor surface of the bone, 3) traumatic fibrillation of the deep digital flexor tendon from contact with the damaged flexor surface of the bone with adhesion formation between the tendon and bone, and 4) enthesiophyte formation on the proximal and distal borders of the bone.

 Clinical Findings and Diagnosis

 The disease is usually insidious in onset.
 An intermittent lameness is manifest early in the course of the disease.
 Because disease is bilateral, there may be no obvious head nod to the lameness when the horse is trotted in a straight line, with only a shortened stride present.
 Lameness is usually exacerbated by lungeing the horse in a circle in both directions, with the inside foot usually exhibiting the greatest lameness.
 In early stages of the disease, the lameness may not be visible even at a lunge until a nerve block is performed on one of the two digits (ie, the two lame feet cancel each other out).
 A flexion test of the distal forelimb may produce a transient exacerbation of lameness.